sttp-book/sttp-book/chapters/testing-techniques/model-based-testing.md

 When a user types the wrong password for four times in a row, the phone gets blocked.
-We use `n` in the model to represent the amount of failed attempts.
+We use `n` in the model to represent the number of failed attempts.
 Let us look at the conditional transitions that we need to model this behaviour first.

 ![](img/model-based-testing/examples/blocked_condition_machine.svg)